 Symptoms of Poisoning

-The most common ones include excessive drooling, vomiting, difficulty in swallowing, pawing at the mouth, burning sensation, and obvious irritation in the oral cavity.
+The most common ones include excessive drooling, vomiting, difficulty swallowing, pawing at the mouth, burning sensation, and obvious irritation in the oral cavity.

 Diagnosis of Poisoning